dankamongmen/notcurses/doc/man/man3/notcurses_render.3.md

 # NAME

-notcurses_render - sync the physical display to the virtual ncplanes
+notcurses_render - sync the physical display to a virtual pile

 # SYNOPSIS